markcarcillar/Binary-Conversion-Python/README.md

-# Binary Conversion
+# Binary Conversion - Python

 ### Description
-  - A python module that allows conversion of binary to decimal and decimal to binary.
+  - A python module that has a conversion for binary to decimal and decimal to binary number.

 ### How to use
   - For more information check tests.py file.